 A smaller group of people, about 1 million, are vegan, meaning they only eat foods from plants – fruits, vegetables, legumes, grains, seeds and nuts.

 Carla VanDale’s journey to embracing a vegan diet took years.
-A long-time nurse and former psychotherapist, Carla VanDale and her husband, Bob, lived near Westminster College in Pennsylvania, where Bob was a professor.
+A long-time nurse and former psychotherapist, Carla and her husband, Bob, lived near Westminster College in Pennsylvania, where Bob was a professor.

 Carla, who had a family history of heart issues, decided to stop eating meat in her early 50s for one compelling reason: “I decided, unlike my dad who died at 50 from a heart attack, I wanted to see my grandchildren,” she says.
-“One sure-fire way to do that was to change my lifestyle.”
+“One surefire way to do that was to change my lifestyle.”

 Her lifestyle changes, which she continued to practice after moving to Kendal, proved effective for years.
 Her cholesterol lowered, and she felt energized.
-Then, about three and a half years ago, Carla’s doctor noticed an increase in her LDL (or “bad”) cholesterol.
+Then, about three and a half years passed, Carla’s doctor noticed an increase in her LDL (or “bad”) cholesterol.
 “My physician tried a number of things to bring my LDL cholesterol back to a normal level, but nothing seemed to work,” she says.

 About that time, Carla watched “The Last Heart Attack” by Dr. Sanjay Gupta, an hour-long documentary that investigates whether diet and the latest diagnostic tests are enough to prevent every heart attack.
 “In this film, they were talking about various ways of eating that physicians said absolutely, without a doubt, if you were to eat a vegan, low-fat, plant-based diet, you would not have a heart attack,” Carla says.
 “That intrigued me; I had never heard anyone make that claim.”